nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/BANGAZON_ERD.md

-# Bangazon Data Model
+# Bangazon ERD

 ## Overview

-You need to build the ERD and initial data model for the Bangazon, LLC organization.
+You need to build the ERD for the Bangazon, Inc. organization.
 This will be the base database schema that you will be using for many of the applications that will be built for the company.

 ## Instructions

 ### ERD

 Build an ERD to define the properties of the following resources and the relationships between them.
-There are some properties defined for each resources, but they are the bare minimum.
-Use your own life skills and knowledge to add appropriate properties to each one where you see fit.

-> **Technical Note:** These are the main resources that are needed in the database and is *not* an all-inclusive list of tables that should be created.
+> **Note:** These are the main resources that are needed in the database and is *not* an all-inclusive list of tables that should be created.

+> **Note:** Remember each resource should include an identifier and identifiers are used when defining relationships between resources.

+> **Note:** Remember to ask the two questions when dealing with data relationships.
+Can X have many Y?
+Can Y have many X?

 #### Employees
 * An employee can only be assigned to one department